You are viewing this course for September start 2024

-Why study Applied Mathematics and Pure Mathematics at Aberystwyth?
+Why study Applied Mathematics / Pure Mathematics at Aberystwyth?

-The Department offers a number of modules taught through the medium of Welsh.
-Further details may be obtained from the Department.
+- The Department offers several modules taught through the medium of Welsh.
+For further details, please click here.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.